chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 ### Tools

-We're using Mustache.js as a pre-parser for the CloudFormation YAML (not by choice, believe me, we would prefer Jinja2).
+We're using **Mustache.js** as a pre-parser for the CloudFormation YAML (not by choice, believe me, we would prefer Jinja2).
 That means we are writing CloudFormation templates in _mostly_ YAML, and _small bits_ of Mustache templates.

-We are using Python as a scripting language (this is the main supported scripting language for SSM Automations).
+We're using **Python** as a scripting language (this is the main supported scripting language for SSM Automations, plus Python is awesome).

 ### AWS Services

-We're using AWS CloudFormation, and writing CF templates in YAML, also including some Mustache templates.
+We're using AWS **CloudFormation**, and writing CF templates in YAML, also including some Mustache templates.

-We're using AWS Systems Manager Automations (SSM Automations) to write playbooks that operators can run, with a focus on incident response.
+We're using AWS **Systems Manager Automations** (SSM Automations) to write serverless playbooks that operators can run.
+(The particular application here is incident response.)

-We're using AWS Web Application Firewall (WAFv2) to manage requests to a web server.
+We're using AWS **Web Application Firewall** (WAFv2) to manage requests to a web server.
 (The example we cover below automates a change to the WAF.)

-We're using AWS lambda functions with Python code, because that is the main supported scripting language for SSM Automations.

 ## Where the Transclusion Pattern is Useful